unfoldingWord-dev/node-resource-container/README.md

 # resource-container
-A utility for managing Door43 Resource Containers.
-This follows the specification at http://resource-container.readthedocs.io/en/v0.1/.
+A utility for interacting with Door43 Resource Containers.
+This follows the specification at http://resource-container.readthedocs.io/en/v0.2/.

-Specifically, this library allows  you to interact with Resource Containers at an abstract level hiding most of the specification implementation.

-## Resource Containers
+## What is an RC?
-A Resource Container is a modular/portable package of translation data.
+A Resource Container (RC) is a modular/portable package of translation data.

-> NOTE: v0.1 of the Resource Container specification includes a spec for a file extension.
-> a **closed** Resource Container is a compressed archive with this extension.
-> An **open** Resource Container is the un-compressed directory.
-> Be sure to use the `open` and `close` methods as needed.
-> The compression and consequently the file extension will be deprecated in v0.2 at which point
-> clients will be responsible for extracting archives prior to using the resource-container library.

 ## Installation
 ```